A topological characterisation of the Kashiwara-Vergne groups: Arrow diagrams and the Kashiwara--Vergne Lie algebras

 Variants of chord diagram spaces -- chord diagrams, Jacobi diagrams, arrow diagrams -- are prevalent throughout knot theory, and in particular, the theory of finite type invariants.
 They are combinatorial models for the associated graded spaces of filtered linearised spaces of knots, braids, or other knotted objects.
 Chord diagram spaces also arise in quantum algebra as a computational tool capturing properties of Lie algebras.

-Generally, a Jacobi diagram is a graph with trivalent and univalent vertices, whose univalent vertices are arranged on a knot or tangle skeleton (e.g., a circle, or $n$-disjoint horizontal lines).
+Informally, a Jacobi diagram is a graph with trivalent and univalent vertices, whose univalent vertices are arranged on a knot or tangle skeleton (e.g. a circle, or $n$ disjoint horizontal lines).
 These diagrams are considered modulo a set of relations: STU, IHX and anti-symmetry, and others depending on the context.
 The trivalent vertex captures the algebraic properties of a Lie bracket, for example, the IHX relation corresponds to the Jacobi identity.
 For more details on Jacobi diagrams in the classical setting see, for example, \cite{BN_Survey_Knot_Invariants} or \cite[Chapter 5]{chmutov_duzhin_mostovoy_2012} and references therein.

-\emph{Arrow diagrams} are an oriented variant of Jacobi diagrams on $w$-foam skeleta.
-They provide a combinatorial description for the associated graded space of $w$-foams.
-Arrow diagrams are introduced in \cite[Definition 3.8 and Section 4.2]{BND:WKO2}.
+The space of \emph{$w$-Jacobi diagrams} is an oriented variant of Jacobi diagrams, on $w$-foam skeleta, which gives a combinatorial description for the associated graded space of $w$-foams.
+They are introduced and studied in \cite[Definition 3.8 and Section 4.2]{BND:WKO2}.
 Here, we briefly review their definition and most important properties.

-\begin{definition} A $w$-\emph{Jacobi diagram} on a $w$-foam skeleton $s\in \calS$ is a -- possibly infinite -- linear combination of uni-trivalent oriented graphs with the following properties: \begin{enumerate} \item trivalent vertices are incident to two incoming edges and one outgoing edge, and are cyclically ordered \item univalent vertices are attached to $s$ (this data is combinatorial, i.e. only the ordering of univalent vertices along each skeleton component matters). \end{enumerate} The set of $w$-Jacobi diagrams on a given $s\in \calS$ is a graded complete vector space, where the degree is given by half the number of vertices in a diagram (including trivalent and univalent vertices). \end{definition}
+\begin{definition} A $w$-\emph{Jacobi diagram} on a $w$-foam skeleton $s\in \calS$ is a -- possibly infinite -- linear combination of uni-trivalent oriented graphs with the following properties: \begin{enumerate} \item trivalent vertices are incident to two incoming edges and one outgoing edge, and are cyclically ordered \item univalent vertices are attached to $s$ (this data is combinatorial, i.e. only the ordering of univalent vertices along each skeleton edge matters). \end{enumerate} The collection of $w$-Jacobi diagrams on a given $s\in \calS$ forms a graded complete vector space, where the degree is given by half the number of vertices in a diagram (including trivalent and univalent vertices). \end{definition}

 An example of a $w$-Jacobi diagram is depicted in Figure~\ref{fig: examples of diagrams} where the oriented graph is depicted in red and the $w$-foamed skeleton is in black.

 \begin{definition} Given a $w$-foam skeleton $s\in\calS$, let $\J(s)$ denote the graded complete $\mathbb{Q}$-vector space of $w$-Jacobi diagrams on the skeleton $s$, modulo the STU, AS, IHX, TC, VI, CP and RI relations shown in Figures~\ref{fig:relations on J}~and~\ref{fig:VICPRI} and briefly explained below. \end{definition}